Hedgerow Restoration

 Analysis by the Council for the Preservation of Rural England found that that for every £1 spent on hedgerows, a return of as much as £3.92 can be expected as a result of some key ecosystem services and economic activities associated with hedgerows.
 (CPRE Hedge Fund Report, 2021)

-There are many benefits to protecting old hedge stocks over just planting new borders
+There are many benefits to restoring old hedge stocks over just planting new hedgerow

 - It takes up to 50 years for hedgerow to reach maturity and peak soil carbon storage, so maintaining old hedges is far higher priority than planting new borders.
 (Planting Hedgerows: Biomass carbon sequestration and contribution towards net-zero targets, Biffi et al. 2023)